swagfin/AnalyticsNET/README.md

 ### Collecting Analytics Data

-There is an example of an Analytics API that received metrics here [AnalyticsNet.API](https://github.com/swagfin/AnalyticsNET/tree/master/AnalyticsNET.API)
+There is an example of an Analytics API that shows how you can receive metrics here [AnalyticsNet.API](https://github.com/swagfin/AnalyticsNET/tree/master/AnalyticsNET.API)

 ## Contributions
 Contributions are welcome!
 If you have ideas for improvements, new features, or bug fixes, feel free to open an issue or submit a pull request on [Project Repository](https://github.com/swagfin/AnalyticsNET/tree/master/)

+## To Do

+I am actively adding more features as time goes by and here is the Project Milestones;
+1. Integration with Prometheus and Grafana Dashboards
+2. Ability to add Encryption and Decryption factoring in performance (Done)
+3. More additional features...

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/swagfin/AnalyticsNET/blob/master/LICENSE) file for details.